 Bristol to the Isle of Wight

-Getting from Bristol to the Isle of Wight is achievable in 2½ hours if travelling by train to Southampton and then by Red Jet Hi-Speed ferry to West Cowes.
+Getting from Bristol and the West Country to the Isle of Wight is simple and achievable in just 2¼ hours if travelling by train to Southampton and then by Red Jet Hi-Speed ferry to West Cowes.
+This makes the Island closer than Cornwall and the perfect destination for a holiday or short-break travelling by public transport or by car.

 Bristol to the Isle of Wight by train